Corvo-777/Corvo-777/README.md

-### Some Cybersecurity Scripts, all of these scripts have only study purpose ⚠️
+### Some Offensive Cybersecurity Scripts, all of these scripts have only study purpose ⚠️

 #### Bash Script Projects: